 Well Nourished wouldn’t be what it is today without my incredible and talented team…

-Elle is my awesome Online Business Manager and co-ordinates the many processes to help make Well Nourished the well oiled machine it is.
+Elle is my awesome Online Business Manager and co-ordinates the many systems and processes to help make Well Nourished the well oiled machine it is.
+This business savvy lady is also mum of a 13yo and adorable 4yo twins.

 Melina, is my fabulous Virtual Assistant.
 She takes all of your customer service enquiries and helps me with a multitude of tasks to enable us to service you best.
 When she’s not working as a VA, Melina is also a yoga teacher on the Sunshine Coast.

-Rach is my Social Media Assistant.
-She’s a wealth of information and knows the Well Nourished recipes and food philosophy as well as I do!
-She’s a mum of 5 kids (10yo twins, 7, 6 and 4) all home-schooled, and as she says ‘constantly around and constantly hungry’.
+Rach and Elle (#2) manage our fabulous Facebook community.
+Rach is a wealth of information and knows the Well Nourished recipes and food philosophy as well as I do!
+She’s a mum of 5 kids (10yo twins, 7, 6 and 4yo) all home-schooled, and as she says ‘constantly around and constantly hungry’.
+Elle is also an absolute wealth of Well Nourished info, a yoga teacher, permaculture designer (in training) and mum to 9yo twin boys.
+So that mean we have three sets of twins in the Well Nourished Team family!

 Mel is my tech angel.
 She built the Well Nourished site and is constantly upgrading and improving it to ensure the user experience is as good as it gets.

 Well Nourished Recipes